modiimedia/arri/docs/creating-a-custom-generator.md

 ## Conventions and Best Practices

+_The following only applies to official Arri client generators.
+There are no conventions and best practices if you are looking to generate documentation, stubs for a server, or anything else that isn't a client._

-Official arri client generators aim to do the following:
+Client generators should aim to do the following:

 -   Output code that is consistent and predictable.
 The same input should always produce the same output.
 -   Output code that follows the standard conventions of the target language